seron-ux/Akan-names/README.md

 - easy-to-understand
 - use atom . or code . to open the clone repo on Atom or VS-code respectively

+## Behaviour Driven Development(BDD)

+- Page loads and a form is displayed.
+- The users enters the form details and select radios.
+- Click submit and their Akan names is displayed on alert.

 ## Known Bugs

 My webpage is not quite responsive, but i am working on making it work better.